yentheng0110/tp/docs/DeveloperGuide.md

 and sleep-deprived.
 On his work desk, he relies on a personal desktop computer for his work.
 Dr Bob is a fast typer, prefers typing to mouse interactions, and is reasonably comfortable using CLI apps.

 ### Value proposition
-BookBob assists Dr Bob in storing and retrieving his patients' information, including their name, NRIC, gender, date of birth, phone number, home address, allergies, medical history and visit records with details like diagnoses and prescribed medications.
+BookBob assists Dr Bob in storing and retrieving his patients' information, including their name, NRIC, sex, date of birth, phone number, home address, allergies, medical history and visit records with details like diagnoses and prescribed medications.
 Additionally, BookBob helps Dr Bob stay organised by tracking his daily appointments and providing reminders of upcoming appointments at the start of each day.
 BookBob is a CLI-Optimised program, allowing quicker and easier managing of patients records compared to a typical mouse/GUI driven app.